The Ivory Crisis: Urgent and Complex

 - Increasing Security: We’re helping to fund, train and equip wildlife rangers, and are providing state of the art technology that enables them to better thwart, track and prosecute poachers.

 - Securing Habitat.
 Elephants need vast expanses of healthy habitat – a grassland herd roams about 30 miles per day.
-We work with partners in many ways to conserve habitat and migration routes.
+We work with partners in many ways to conserve habitat and migration routes across millions of acres.
 For example, one project involved building a special underpass that enables elephants to move safely under a busy highway.
 Herds that had been separated were reunited, and elephants were able to move away from farms where eating crops can get them killed.

 - Reducing Ivory Demand.
 We’re working with governments in Africa, Asia and the US to help stem the flow of illegal ivory.
-We are also increasing investments to drive innovations in enforcement technology.
+We're also mobilizing some of China's most influential business leaders to raise awareness and erode the prestige of ivory.

 Our network of partners includes: Northern Rangelands Trust, Save the Elephants, Save the Rhino Trust, Kenya Wildlife Service, Lewa Wildlife Conservancy, Wildlife Conservation Society, Zambia Wildlife Authority, Tanzania National Park Authority, Space for Giants, Ujamaa Community Resource Team – and you.